nrkno/sofie-core/packages/documentation/docs/user-guide/concepts-and-architecture.md

 It contains one or several Rundowns inside, which are playout out in order.

 :::info
-In some \(most?\) studios, there are only ever one rundown in a playlist.
+In some many studios, there is only ever one rundown in a playlist.
 In those cases, we sometimes lazily refer to playlists and rundowns as "being the same thing".
 :::

 A Playlist is played out in the context of it's [Studio](../dictionary#studio), thereby only a single Playlist can be active at a time within each Studio.